pilotmoon/popclipweb/site/dev/icons.md

 ### SVG Icons

-You can supply the raw SVG for the icon in the icon field itself.
+The icon string can supply SVG source code for an icon.
 The format is `svg:<svg string>`.

 ::: details Example